padix-key/kmer-article/article.typ

 However, unlike other MPHFs (e.g. _BBhash_ @Limasset2017), this MPHF produces hash values, i.e. #kmer codes, with the same lexicographic order as the input #kmers.
-Hashes with a pseudorandom ordering can be obtained by applying a LCG according to
+Hashes with a pseudorandom ordering can be obtained by applying an LCG to the #kmer code according to @equation_lcg_kmer.
-@equation_lcg_kmer to the #kmer code.
 The resulting values are not minimal anymore though, as they are not within $0$ and
 $|kfy(Omega)| - 1$,
 but they range between $0$ and the LCG period $m - 1$.

-I argue that this tradeoff is can easily remedied by separation of concerns in the implementation:
+This tradeoff can easily remedied by separation of concerns in the implementation:
 For building a _hash_table_ minimal perfect hashes are desirable, but random order is not required though.
 Hence, the original #kmer code can be used as keys here.
-On the other hand when requiring a random order to select the minimizer from #kmer codes
-@Roberts2004, for example, one can use @equation_lcg_kmer to obtain the order only.
+On the other hand when requiring a random order, for example, to select the minimizer from #kmer codes @Roberts2004, one can use @equation_lcg_kmer to obtain the order only.
 Downstream the original #kmer codes can be used again.

-Apart from its simplicity, the advantage the #kmer decomposition method presented in this article over general purpose MPHFs such as _BBhash_ is that it leverages the fact that the objects to be hashed are simple enumerable #kmers.
+Apart from its simplicity, the advantage the #kmer decomposition method presented in this article over general purpose MPHFs such as _BBhash_ is that it leverages the fact, that the objects to be hashed are simple enumerable #kmers.
 Hence, the construction of this MPHF is almost free.
 The only information required is $Omega$, which contains usually only a few symbols, and $k$.